timescale/docs/use-timescale/security/strict-ssl.md

 # Connect with a stricter SSL mode

 The default connection string for Timescale uses the SSL mode `require`.
+Clients can choose to not use TLS while connecting to their databases, but it's strongly discouraged to connect to production databases without encryption.
+To achieve even stronger security, clients may select to verify identity of the server.
 If you want your connection client to verify the server's identity, you can connect with an [SSL mode][ssl-modes] of `verify-ca` or `verify-full`.
 To do so, you need to store a copy of the certificate chain where your connection tool can find it.

 This section provides instructions for setting up a stricter SSL connection.

 ## SSL certificates

-All connections to Timescale are encrypted.
 As part of the secure connection protocol, the server proves its identity by providing clients with a certificate.
 This certificate should be issued and signed by a well-known and trusted Certificate Authority.

 Because requesting a certificate from a Certificate Authority takes some time, Timescale databases are initialized with a self-signed certificate.
 This